This guide is designed to help Victorian public sector organisations implement our misconduct policies for all:

 This even includes temporary placements.

-• level of risk inherent to the role an executive is moving to
+• level of risk inherent to the role the employee is moving to

 • length of time they’ll be in the role